bholmesdev/bholmesdev/src/blog/why-im-using-surge-and-not-github-pages.md

 publishedOn: 2019-03-06T22:40:16.011Z
 ---

-*Update*
-Will leave a small disclaimer here that Surge hasn't seen many updates to its repo recently so be aware of that.
-Certainly safe to use now (haven't seen any vulnerability warnings), but worth looking out for in the future.
-If the project ends dying off [Netlify](https://www.netlify.com/docs/cli/) and [Zeit Now](https://zeit.co/now) are **great** alternatives that offer similar benefits over GitHub Pages 👍
+> **Update:** I've noticed that Surge hasn't seen many updates to its repo recently.
+It seems safe to use for now (I haven't seen any vulnerability warnings), but if the project ends dying off, [Netlify](https://www.netlify.com/docs/cli/) and [Zeit Now](https://zeit.co/now) are **great** alternatives that offer similar benefits over GitHub Pages

-##Hm, so what's a "surge" exactly? 🤔
+## Hm, so what's a "surge" exactly? 🤔

 GitHub Pages is so prolific at this point it likely needs no introduction.
 [Surge](https://github.com/sintaxi/surge), on the other hand, is a much lower profile project.
 It accomplishes the same goal as GitHub Pages, allowing one to publish their static site on an accessible URL of whatever name they choose complete with an "https."
 Where surge differs is in how that website gets put on the world wide web.